LE SSERAFIM on being HYBE’s first girl group: “Diamonds are made under incredible pressure”

 Coined by HYBE founder and chairman “Hitman” Bang, the group’s name is an anagram of the phrase “I’m fearless”, and inspired by the Seraphim, a mythical six-winged celestial being, hence LE SSERAFIM’s six members: Miyawaki Sakura, Kim Chae-won, Huh Yun-jin, Nakamura Kazuha, Kim Ga-ram and Hong Eun-chae.
 Between their promotional activities for their debut mini-album ‘Fearless’, the promising new act sit down with NME to discuss their long-awaited debut, and all that has led up to this moment.

-“We feel incredibly honoured and grateful to receive so much love and support,” says Chae-won, who promises to lead the group to their fullest potential.
-Meanwhile, adds the bright-eyed Eun-chae, the youngest member of LE SSERAFIM, speaks about how “every day feels like a dream”, while reflecting on the time they spent preparing for their debut.
+“We feel incredibly honoured and grateful to receive so much love and support,” says Chae-won, who promises to lead LE SSERAFIM to their fullest potential.
+Meanwhile, the group’s bright-eyed youngest member Eun-chae speaks about how “every day feels like a dream”, while reflecting on the time they spent preparing for their debut.
 “I get emotional when I think about all of the dedication we’ve made along the way.
 I’m very thankful that the six of us have come together.”

 “I’ve never had a period in my life where I’ve dedicated this much effort, energy, and time all at once,” vocalist Yun-jin chimes in, describing the process as “grueling”.
 Although, it was all worth it for the singer, who says that “[since] we’ve finally made our debut, I feel proud and rewarded for all the hard work we’ve put in”.